All-Hands-AI/OpenHands/CONTRIBUTING.md

 ```

 ### 4. Create a New Branch And Open a Pull Request
-a.
-Create a new branch with your changes
+1. Create a new branch with your changes
-b.
-On Github, go to the page of your forked repository
+2. On Github, go to the page of your forked repository
-c.
-Create a Pull Request
+3. Create a Pull Request
-  i.
-Click on `Branches`
+    - Click on `Branches`
-  ii.
-Click on the `...` beside your branch and click on `New pull request`
+    - Click on the `...` beside your branch and click on `New pull request`
-  iii.
-Set `base repository` to `OpenDevin/OpenDevin`
+    - Set `base repository` to `OpenDevin/OpenDevin`
-  iv.
-Set `base` to `main`
+    - Set `base` to `main`
-  v.
-Click `Create pull request`
+    - Click `Create pull request`

 The PR should appear in [OpenDevin PRs](https://github.com/OpenDevin/OpenDevin/pulls).